-Figure 1.12 illustrates the simulation of space-share scheduling algorithm and Gridlets' execution.
-When Gridlet1 arrives at time 0, it is mapped to PE1 and an internal event to be delivered at the time 10 is scheduled since the predicted completion time is still 10.
-At time 4, Gridlet2 arrives and it is mapped to the PE2.
+PE2.
 The completion time of Gridlet2 is predicted as 12.5 and the completion time of Gridlet1 is still 10 since both of them are executing on different PEs.
 A new internal event to be delivered at time 12.5 is scheduled to signify the completion of Gridlet2.
 At time 7, Gridlet3 arrives.
-Since there is no free PE available on the resource, it is put into to the queue.
-The simulation continues i.e., GridSim resource waits for the arrival of a new event.
+Since there is no free PE available on the resource, it is put into the queue.
+The simulation continues, i.e. the GridSim resource waits for the arrival of a new event.
 At time 10 a new event is delivered which happens to signify the completion of Gridlet1, which is then sent back to the broker.
-It then checks to see if there are any Gridlets waiting in the queue and chooses a suitable Gridlet (in this case as Gridlet2 is based on FCFS policy) and assign the available PE to it.
+It then checks to see if there are any Gridlets waiting in the queue and chooses a suitable Gridlet (in this case Gridlet2, based on FCFS policy) and assigns the available PE to it.
 An internal event to be delivered at time 19.5 is scheduled to indicate the completion time of Gridlet3 and then waits for the arrival of new events.
-A new event is delivered at the simulation time 12.5, which signifies the completion of the Gridlet2, which is then sent back to the broker.
+A new event is delivered at the simulation time 12.5, which signifies the completion of Gridlet2, which is then sent back to the broker.
 There is no Gridlet waiting in the queue, so it proceeds without scheduling any events and waits for the arrival of the next event.
 A new internal event arrives at the simulation time 19.5, which signifies the completion of Gridlet3.
 This process continues until resources receive an external event indicating the termination of simulation.
-A schematic representation of Gridlets arrival, internal events delivery, and sending them back to the broker is shown in Figure 1.6.
-A detailed statistical data on the arrival, execution start, finish, and elapsed time of all Gridlets is shown in Table 1.1.
+A schematic representation of the arrival of the Gridlets, internal events delivery, and sending them back to the broker is shown in Figure 6.
+A detailed statistical data on the arrival, execution start, finish, and elapsed time of all Gridlets are shown in Table I.